apjanke/octave-tablicious/README.md

 ### Installation for development

+If you want to hack on the `octave-table` code itself, set it up like this:

 * Clone the repo
   * `git clone https://github.com/apjanke/octave-table`
 * Add the `inst/` directory from the repo to your Octave path.